Presentation Sisters

-The Presentation Sisters, officially the Sisters of the Presentation of the Blessed Virgin Mary, are a religious institute of Roman Catholic women founded in Cork, Ireland, by the Venerable Honora "Nano" Nagle in 1775.
-The Sisters of the congregation use the postnominal initials P.B.V.M.
+The Presentation Sisters, officially the Sisters of the Presentation of the Blessed Virgin Mary, are a religious institute of Roman Catholic women founded in Cork, Ireland, by Honora "Nano" Nagle in 1775.
+The sisters of the congregation use the postnominal initials PBVM.

 The Presentation Sisters' mission is to help the poor and needy around the world.
-Historically, the Sisters focused their energies on creating and staffing schools that would educate young people, especially young ladies.
+Historically, the Sisters focused their energies on creating and staffing schools that would educate young people, especially young women.
 Most of these schools are still in operation and can be found across the globe.

-As of 2021, the Presentation Sisters are located in 24 countries: Antigua, Australia, Bolivia, Cambodia, Canada, Chile, Dominica, Ecuador, Guatemala, India, Ireland, Israel, New Zealand, Nicaragua, Pakistan, Papua New Guinea, Peru, Philippines, Slovakia, Thailand, United Kingdom, United States, Zambia, and Zimbabwe.
+As of 2024, the Presentation Sisters are active in 19 countries: Australia, Bolivia, Canada, Chile, Dominica, Ecuador, India, Ireland, Israel, New Zealand, Pakistan, Papua New Guinea, Peru, Philippines, Thailand, United Kingdom, United States, Zambia, and Zimbabwe.

 History

 Beginnings

 Honora (Nano) Nagle (1718–1784) was born in Ballygriffin, Cork, Ireland.
 Her wealthy Catholic family provided her the advantage of an education in France, at a time when Ireland's Education Act 1695 precluded the less advantaged from education.
 She quietly began teaching Irish children in the trading port of Cork City, and her reputation spread widely.
 In a 1769 letter, she wrote: "I often think my schools will never bring me to heaven, as I only take delight and pleasure in them...
 I can assure you my schools are beginning to be of service to a great many parts of the world."

 In 1775, Nagle entered with some companions on a novitiate for the religious life.
 With them, she received the habit on 29 June 1776, taking the name of "Mother Mary of St John of God".
 They made their first annual vows 24 June 1777.
 The foundress had begun the construction of a convent close to that which she had built for the Ursulines, and it was opened on Christmas Day, 1775.
 They adopted as their title the Society of Charitable Instruction of the Sacred Heart of Jesus, which was changed in 1791 to that of "Presentation Order" (Ord na Toirbhirte).
 Their habit was similar to that of the Ursulines.
 Ireland honored the Presentation Order with a pair of postage stamps for the 1975 bicentennial.
 The Roman Catholic Church declared Nagle a Servant of God in 1994, and Venerable in 2013, on the path toward possible canonization as a Saint.